ministryofjustice/developer-playground/README.md

 # Tooling Procurement Centre

-The core purpose of the TPC (Tooling Procurement Centre) is to aggregate data related to tooling within government digital teams and display exploratory reports and structured data for administrative review, financial quantification and high-confidence decision-making.
+The core purpose of the Tooling Procurement Centre (TPC) is to aggregate data related to tooling within government digital teams and display exploratory reports and structured data for administrative review, financial quantification and high-confidence decision-making.